Recently, I set up triple monitor setup using GeForce 650 TI Boost – PCI graphics card.

 I use triple monitors setup for web frontend programming purpose.

 - LG Wide Screen 21:9 IPS Led Monitor 29EA93 (21:9 resolution) connected via Display Port

 - LG IPS led monitor 23EA53V (16:9 resolution) connected via DVI-D port.

 - Samsung SyncMaster 540N (4:3)

-I’ve setup everything correctly and make it work.
-However Samsung VGA monitor unable to get any signal from graphics card via DVI(D or I) to VGA converter.
+I have setup everything correctly and make it work.
+However, Samsung VGA monitor unable to get any signal from graphics card via DVI(D or I) to VGA converter.

-I used above converter for my square VGA monitor.
-So, I started trouble shooting from basics.
+I used the above converter for my square VGA monitor.
+So, I started troubleshooting from basics.

-I’ve got it for Rs.300 from PC hardware shop near by and tried it.
-After I connected it to my SMPS and Geforce 650 TI boost, power supply became sufficient to run all 4 display simultaneously.
+I’ve got it for Rs.300 from PC hardware shop nearby and tried it.
+After I connected it to my SMPS and Geforce 650 TI boost, the power supply became sufficient to run all 4 display simultaneously.
 I turn my PC on and immediately VGA display turned on.

 So, in most case if you are using High-end Graphics Card (for 4K display resolution or running 3,4 monitors spanned display) check your 6-pin power cable first, sending sufficient power to graphic card.